Student Life & Recreation Internship Program

 - Renumeration of up to $5,000 in $500 monthly stipends for 10 months.
 Summer employment opportunities may be available.

-- Resume, Intern Position Interest Form, letter of interest, and reference list for three academic or professional references.
+- Resume, letter of interest, and reference list for three academic or professional references.

 - Electronic submission of materials is encouraged.
-Please forward materials to Aaron Miltenberger.
+Please forward materials to Nick Martin, Program Specialist Intern.

-- Materials for first consideration are due by Monday, April 29th.
-Interviews will begin in early May.
+- Materials for first consideration are due by April 3rd.
 Applications will be accepted until all positions are filled.